 Sharpe wanted to cancel out the risk component of an investment in order to make comparisons of different portfolio returns more relative.
 To do this, he created the Sharpe ratio.
 Which shows how well an investment performs in comparison to a risk-free rate of return.
 Such as, U.S. treasury bills, notes, or bonds.

 Without taking on risk, you won’t be seeing higher returns.
-The Sharpe ratio helps you see an investment is getting a high enough return to justify the increased risk.
+Knowing what is a good Sharpe ratio helps you see that an investment is getting a high enough return to justify the increased risk.

 A portfolio with a higher Sharpe ratio is considered better in relation to its peers.
 The higher the ratio, the greater the investment return relative to the risk taken on.
 Thus making it the better investment.
 The ratio can be used to evaluate a single stock investment.
 As well as an entire portfolio.

-It’s a simple calculation.
-Thus making it a widely referenced measure of risk and return in the finance world.
+Now that you have a basic understanding of what is Sharpe ratio, you can learn how to calculate it.
+The Sharpe ratio equation is relatively simple, thus making it a widely referenced measure of risk and return in the finance world.

 You calculate the Sharpe ratio by subtracting the risk-free rate from the return of the portfolio and dividing the result by the standard deviation of the portfolio’s excess return.
 It sounds complicated but in practice, it’s not.